cloudamqp/java-amqp-example/README.md

 * Basic Java knowledge, including an installed version of the JVM and Maven.
 * Basic Git knowledge, including an installed version of Git.
-* A Java web application.
-If you don't have one follow the first step to create an example.
-Otherwise skip that step.

 ## Components of a Java worker process